Downloading & Installing PyCharm Pro

-If you prefer to use an Activation Code to activate, follow the next steps.
+If you encounter difficulties using login credentials to activate the installation or if you prefer to use an Activation Code to activate, follow the next steps.
 On the JetBrains site, navigate to your Licenses page and click 'Download activation code'.
 The activation code is a very long code that looks like a private encryption key.
 It will be downloaded to a .txt file.
 Open that .txt file and Ctrl-a to select all then Ctrl-c to copy.

 I like the Darcula theme so I make the selections as shown.
 Note that the settings can be changed later.

-For the theme can to take effect, select Restart Now when prompted.
+For the theme to take effect, select Restart Now when prompted.